adon-cloudcannon/landing-page-test/src/collections/lessons/jekyll-tutorial/introduction-to-jekyll-includes.md

 git checkout includes-intro-finish
 ```

 ## What are Jekyll includes?

 Previously, we looked at creating layouts as an outer “frame” for page content.
 But sometimes we have smaller page fragments that we want to remain consistent over multiple pages.
-Great examples of this are social media sharing and forms.
-[Jekyll](https://jekyllrb.com/docs/includes/){: target="_blank" rel="noopener noreferrer"}&nbsp;[includes](https://jekyllrb.com/docs/includes/){: target="_blank" rel="noopener noreferrer"} allow you to break down your pages into smaller “components” like navigation, section titles, and footers - there are many potential use cases.
-Read more on includes [on Jekyll's official site](https://jekyllrb.com/docs/includes/){: target="_blank" rel="noopener noreferrer"}.
+Great examples of this are social media sharing and forms. <a target="_blank" rel="noopener" href="https://jekyllrb.com/docs/includes/">Jekyll</a>&nbsp;<a target="_blank" rel="noopener" href="https://jekyllrb.com/docs/includes/">includes</a>&nbsp;allow you to break down your pages into smaller “components” like navigation, section titles, and footers - there are many potential use cases.
+Read more on includes <a target="_blank" rel="noopener" href="https://jekyllrb.com/docs/includes/">on Jekyll's official site</a>.

 ## How to use includes